-A. The instructor shall keep well informed with particular attention to the latest developments in his/her subject area and teaching technology.
-Each faculty member shall teach his/her assigned courses and develop course content and appropriate instructional materials for the courses he/she teaches.
+- 1. The Instructional faculty shall keep well informed with particular attention to the latest developments and current best practices in his/her/their subject area and teaching technology.
+Each faculty member shall teach his/her/their assigned courses and develop course content and appropriate instructional materials for the courses he/she/they are qualified to teach.
 Each faculty member shall assess student learning and outcomes for the courses they teach and assist in the assessment of the program(s) in which they teach.
-Each instructor is expected to maintain current class notes for the course(s) he/she teaches and to prepare yearly an up-to-date outline reflecting changes, if any, for his/her division's and Vice President of Instruction's offices.
-They shall cooperate in the planning of departmental and, where appropriate, in interdepartmental programs and courses.
-They shall attend regularly scheduled College meetings providing these do not conflict with class
+Each faculty member is expected to maintain current class notes for the course(s) he/she/they teach and to prepare yearly an up-to-date outline reflecting changes, if any, for his/her/their divisions and Vice President of Instruction's offices.
+They shall cooperate in the planning of departmental and, where appropriate, interdepartmental programs and courses.
+They shall attend regularly scheduled College meetings providing these do not conflict with class assignments.
+Special meetings may be called on 24-hour notice.
+If two or more meetings are scheduled, priority should be resolved with the appropriate supervisor. - 2. e-Learning and Instructional Support Coordinator responsibilities include implementing the College's e-Learning and Instructional Support program, managing the course management system, providing professional development, training, and technical support to faculty, staff and students in the areas of instructional technology and the delivery of instruction using all modalities for teaching and learning, coordinating faculty professional development activities, and teaching one course per semester, when available, and unless otherwise mutually agreed upon.